 At one time, neroli was a perfume worn by Spanish prostitutes and its unique fragrance promptly singled them out from other women.
 Neroli’s powers to calm and relax all that use just a little amount of it mixed with almond oil make it a frequent choice for aromatherapy treatments.

 For well over seven decades now, we’ve been developing high-quality, distinctive fragrances for use in beauty, personal care products and more for a large array of global clientele.
-If you’re perfumer, an entrepreneur or you’re an established company, call or contact us today to learn more about our pure, organic certified fragrances used in the booming essential oils market.
+If you’re perfumer, an entrepreneur looking to launch a perfume line or you’re an established company, call or contact us today to learn more about our pure, organic certified fragrances used in the booming essential oils market.